-DIRECT FLEXION OF THE HEAD AND NECK, OR RAME-NER.\-The trainer being in the saddle, he will take both of the snaffle-reins in his left hand (see fig. 22).
-He will then place the edge of his right hand on the reins, so as to give greater force to the tension of the left hand, and by a steady pressure he will draw upon the reins until the horse yields and drops his head toward his breast (fig. 23).
+DIRECT FLEXION OF THE HEAD AND NECK OR RAMENER.\-The trainer being in the saddle, he will take both of the snaffle-reins in his left hand.
+He will then place the edge of his right hand on the reins, so as to give greater force to the tension of the left hand, and by a steady pressure he will draw upon the reins until the horse yields and drops his head toward his breast.
 As soon as he shows, by champing the bit, that he maintains this position without aid from the hand of the trainer, it will be sufficient to raise the right hand to reward him.
 If the horse try to back away from the bit, a slight pressure of the legs will suffice to keep him in his position.
-When he will yield to the action of the snaffle, he will do so much more readily to that of the curb-bit.
-The curb
+When he will yield to the action of the snaffle, he will do so much more readily to that of the curb-it.
+The curb should, of course, be used with much more skill than the snaffle.

-• By Ramener is meant the placing the head in a perpendicular position.
+• By Rimener is meant the placing the head in a perpendicular powntion.